 Providing both positive and negative feedback to employees is part of your job.
 It may not be your favorite, but it is still a crucial component of employee management.

 With every employee, be fair.
 If, for example, you are discussing an employee’s repeated tardiness, mention that it violates your company attendance policy to be late.
 Also, ask if there’s anything you can do to help.
-Maybe they were having car issues or had a sick child—it is possible that they have a perfectly good reason for their tardiness and, by being fair to them, you demonstrate your flexibility.
+Maybe they were having car issues or had a sick child—it is possible that they have a perfectly good reason for their tardiness, and by being fair to them, you demonstrate your flexibility.

 Understand Legal Issues